An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters

 Step $2$ is the preprocessing of $(d_1,\dots,d_r)$ to be greedily lexicographically maximal.
 For each pair of support points $s_l, s_j$ with $j < l$, we perform the inner part of the loop.
-Finding $q_i$ in $a)$ can be done by considering all $x^l_{iq} \in P_i^l$ exactly once and comparing the inner products $(s_j-s_l)^Tx^l_{iq}$.
-This is possible in linear time. $c$ is created by the scaling and the sum of $N$ rational $d$-dimensional vectors.
+Finding $q_i$ in $2a)$ can be done by considering all $x^l_{iq} \in P_i^l$ exactly once and comparing the inner products $(s_j-s_l)^Tx^l_{iq}$.
+This is possible in linear time. $c$ is created through the scaling and the sum of $N$ rational $d$-dimensional vectors.

-Part $b)$ begins with the computation of $c-s_j$ and $c-s_l$, then computes $\|c-s_j\|^2=(c-s_j)^T(c-s_j)$ and $\|c-s_l\|^2=(c-s_l)^T(c-s_l)$, and then compares the two values.
+Step $2b)$ begins with the computation of $c-s_j$ and $c-s_l$, then computes $\|c-s_j\|^2=(c-s_j)^T(c-s_j)$ and $\|c-s_l\|^2=(c-s_l)^T(c-s_l)$, and then compares the two values.
 This is possible in quadratic time.
-Picking the minimal mass among the $x_{iq_i}^l$ is possible in linear time, and so is the update of the masses, the set operations on $P_i^l$ and $P_i^j$, and the reindexing.
-By this update, $|P^l_i|$ is reduced by at least one, so the 'go back to $a)$' statement is followed not more than $|P^l_i|$ times.
+Picking the minimal mass among the $x_{iq_i}^l$ is possible in linear time, and so is updating the masses, performing the set operations on $P_i^l$ and $P_i^j$, and reindexing.
+In this update, $|P^l_i|$ is reduced by at least one, so the 'go back to $a)$' statement is followed at most $|P^l_i|$ times.
 Summing up, Step $2$ runs in polynomial time.